openmediavault/openmediavault-docs/prerequisites.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Of course, the supported partition tables will depend on the installation mode, and |omv| can handle any type of partition table supported by the Debian operating system.
+Of course, the supported partition tables will depend on the installation mode, and |omv| can handle any type of partition table supported by the Debian.
 This is because to manage shares on new or uninitialized storage drives it will need to create partitions or at least read structure of them.